Privacy & Cookies Notice

 If you make a request relating to any of the rights listed above, we will consider each request in accordance with all applicable data protection laws and regulations.
 No administration fee will be charged for considering and/or complying with such a request unless the request is deemed to be excessive in nature.

 If you wish to exercise any of these rights please contact YUAF in writing at YUAF, Railway Arches, Concordia Business Enterprise, 420-421 Burdett Rd, London E3 4AA, United Kingdom or by emailing email@example.com

 You can find more information about your rights under data protection legislation from the Information Commissioner’s Office at www.ico.org.uk.

-You also have the right to make a complaint to the ICO (www.ico.org.uk/concerns/) or (if not the ICO) your local national data supervisory authority about the manner in which or otherwise in respect of the manner in which we process your Personal Data.
+You also have the right to make a complaint to the ICO (www.ico.org.uk/concerns/) about the manner in which we process your Personal Data.

 Cookies are used on our site to ensure that we give you the best experience on our Website.
 If you continue without changing your settings, we’ll assume that you are happy to receive all cookies on our Website.

 Some cookies are essential so you can move around the Website and use its features.
 Without these cookies, some services you’ve asked for can’t be provided.
 These cookies don’t gather information about you that could be used for marketing or remembering where you’ve been on the internet.